 Ernest J. Gaines

-Ernest J. Gaines was an acclaimed American author best known for his novels set in rural Louisiana.
-His work often explored the lives of African-American characters facing the social and economic challenges of the Southern United States.
-Among his most notable works are 'The Autobiography of Miss Jane Pittman' and 'A Lesson Before Dying,' both of which received critical praise for their powerful storytelling and insightful social commentary.
+Ernest J. Gaines was an American author known for his works exploring the lives of African Americans in the rural South.
+His notable works include 'The Autobiography of Miss Jane Pittman' and 'A Lesson Before Dying.'

 Books